dynamsoft-docs/barcode-reader-docs/parameters/reference/grayscale-transformation-modes.md

 ## Setting Methods

 ### As `PublicRuntimeSettings` Member
-`GrayscaleTransformationModes` can be set dynamicaly during runtime as a member of `FurtherModes`, which is a member of `PublicRuntimeSettings` struct, it is an array with 8 [`GrayscaleTransformationMode`]({{ site.enumerations }}parameter-mode-enums.html#grayscaletransformationmode) Enumeration items.
+`GrayscaleTransformationModes` can be set dynamically during runtime as a member of `FurtherModes`, which is a member of `PublicRuntimeSettings` struct, it is an array with 8 [`GrayscaleTransformationMode`]({{ site.enumerations }}parameter-mode-enums.html#grayscaletransformationmode) Enumeration items.

 **Code Snippet in C++**